Michael Gira: Equipment

-Michael Gira is known for using a Guild antique burst electro acoustic guitar, and a Roland JC-120 Jazz Chorus Guitar Amplifier during his solo concerts.
+Gira is known for using a Guild antique burst electro acoustic guitar, and a Roland JC-120 Jazz Chorus Guitar Amplifier during his solo concerts.
 With Swans, Gira has used a variety of instruments including Ovation acoustic guitars and a Westbury Track II bass guitar during early performances.
 During the Soundtracks for the Blind and Swans are Dead era, Gira can be seen with a Gibson Lucille (which has since become his main guitar for the Swans reunion), a Fender Telecaster and a Gibson Les Paul.
 Recent shows have seen Gira using Orange amplifiers and cabinets, as well as Mesa Boogie cabinets.
+Gira used Akai S900 sampler to make the major part of The Body Lovers and record all of the vocals on Drainland.
+He called it one of his favorite music tools.